-Although fibromyalgia may develop in men or women, statistics show that women are seven times more likely to develop fibromyalgia than men.
+Although fibromyalgia may develop in men or women, women are more likely to develop fibromyalgia than men.

 People between the ages of 20-60 are at the highest risk of developing the onset of fibromyalgia, although it may occur at any age.

 There is some indication that genetic factors may be involved in the development of fibromyalgia.
 Studies have shown that people with family members who have fibromyalgia are at a higher risk of developing it themselves.

 People who have recently experienced a traumatic physical or emotional event, such as a divorce or car accident, may be at a higher risk of developing fibromyalgia.

 There is evidence that fibromyalgia and obesity may be linked.
 Fibromyalgia patients are more likely to be obese.